sst/sst/www/docs/constructs/Api.md

 _Type_ : `ApiAuthorizationType`

-The authorization type for the specific route.
+The authorization type for a specific route.
 Set using [`ApiAuthorizationType`](#apiauthorizationtype).
 Defaults to [`defaultAuthorizationType`](#defaultauthorizationtype).

 ### authorizer?

 _Type_ : `cdk.aws-apigatewayv2-authorizers.HttpJwtAuthorizer | cdk.aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer`

-The JWT authorizer for the specific route.
+The JWT authorizer for a specific route.
 Defaults to [`defaultAuthorizer`](#defaultauthorizer).

 ### authorizationScopes?

 _Type_ : `string[]`

-An array of scopes to include in the authorization for the specific route.
+An array of scopes to include in the authorization for a specific route.
 Defaults to [`defaultAuthorizationScopes`](#defaultauthorizationscopes).
-If both `defaultAuthorizationScopes` and `authorizationScopes` are configured, `authorizationScopes` is used instead of the union of both.
+If both `defaultAuthorizationScopes` and `authorizationScopes` are configured, `authorizationScopes` is used.
+Instead of the union of both.

 ### payloadFormatVersion?

 _Type_ : `ApiPayloadFormatVersion`

-The [payload format versions](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) for the specific route.
+The [payload format versions](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) for a specific route.
 Set using [`ApiPayloadFormatVersion`](#apipayloadformatversion).
 Supports 2.0 and 1.0.
-Defaults to 2.0, `ApiPayloadFormatVersion.V2`.
 Defaults to [`defaultPayloadFormatVersion`](#defaultpayloadformatversion).

 ## ApiCustomDomainProps